JunShao0108/bootcamp_Jun_Shao/README.md

 ## AI use
 I maily used AI for the integrity of the code and the organization of the README file, making the text and code neat and clear.

+## the project 9-13
+Please refer to hw9-13 in the homework folder.